open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 using Kubernetes API, while the pod IP is extracted from the connection context between the pod and the collector.

-The k8sattributes processor can work in different modes, and it depends on how the collector is configured.
+The `k8sattributesprocessor` can work in different modes, and it depends on how the collector is configured.
 We are going to explore one common scenario, when the collector is deployed as daemonset.